 Under the changes to the Act, the category of the Special Circumstances Licence (SCL) is being removed altogether.
 This has the potential to create great uncertainty for these licensees who will effectively have their licence substituted for a new licence, on the proclaimed day which is expected to be in November 2019.

-Licensees may have already, or should shortly, be notified about this change to their SCL and will have a set period in which to respond to Commissioner with any concerns.
+Licensees should shortly be notified about this change to their SCL and will have a set period in which to respond to the Commissioner with any concerns.
 We will keep you updated as this process continues, however if you have received any such notice of a licence change and you have any questions, we encourage you to seek advice before responding.